sgrill1/IntroToSpring/README.md

 # IntroToSpring

+## Last Updated: 05/12/2018

 ## Aim

-A first web development project using the Spring framework, following the Spring Basics course on Treehouse (https://teamtreehouse.com/library/spring-basics)
+A first web development project using the Spring framework, following the Spring Basics course on Treehouse (https://teamtreehouse.com/library/spring-basics).
+The aim was to build an application that displayed gifs, with pages for each gif and pages categorizing each gif.

+## Instructions

+1) Run the applicaiton from main and wait until you see the Spring logo and the alert saying that tomcat is running on port 8080
+2) Go to your browser and open http://localhost:8080

+## Pages
+* Index Page
+* Individual Gif Pages
+* A Categorys page
+* Pages containing gifs by category

 ## Key Features